What are the benefits of getting life insurance when you’re younger?

 What is the best life type of insurance policy for young adults?

-During my time working as a licensed agent, most young adults I’d speak to would opt for term life insurance.
+During my time working as a licensed agent, most young adults I’d speak to would opt for term life.
 The affordable premiums made adding a term life policy to their financial plan an easy decision, whether they were recently married, expecting to grow their family, or planning for the future.

 A licensed agent can help you honestly assess your insurance needs while keeping your budget in mind.